There is currently a critical need for foster carers and kinship carers in Hobart, Launceston, Burnie, and across Tasmania.

 What can I expect as a carer?

-Fostering a child in Tasmania with Life Without Barriers means you will receive training, help and support from day one of your journey.
+Providing foster care or kinship care for a child of young person in Tasmania with Life Without Barriers means you will receive training, help and support from day one of your journey.

 Support

-Fostering children in Tasmania with Life Without Barriers means you are never alone in your journey.
-It can be difficult to understand some of the experiences children bring with them, so it’s important that as a carer you feel supported and confident in your role.
+Providing care for children in Tasmania with Life Without Barriers means you are never alone in your journey.
+It can be difficult to understand some of the experiences children bring with them, so it’s important that you feel supported and confident in your role as a carer.
 You will have access to 24/7 support for advice and direction in challenging situations.
-Also, our specialist staff work with children and carers where additional support is needed.
+Our specialist staff also work with children and carers where additional support is needed.

 • Food